security-egg/securityegg/_posts/2022-07-28-hacky-holidays.md

 	<i>Find a vulnerability in the developer console and use it to access a password file.</i><br>
 	For this task I didn't manage to find the flag.
 But, here's what I have.
 	<img src="assets/images/ctfs/hacky_holidays/mayor's_blog/5_pass_shad.png" alt="oh, no!" style="margin-top: 2%; max-width: 100%"><br>
 	I tried some combinations of piping and merging commands with the ';' operator, but it was way easier.
 With the cat command we could traverse back from the current path to any other.
 That didn't work with the ls command.
 I managed to retrieve the shadow and passwd files from the server file system, but I couldn't break them with john.
 And I tried.
-So many times U+1F979.
+So many times.
 Maybe the answer was something else, or I didn't set john right, anyways, here's the vulnerability, or a vulnerability.
 </article><br><br>
 <article>
 <h3><b>You Can't See Me | Network, ICS | Easy</b></h3>